 19. Investments

-The company allocates a significant amount of funds to investments in order to implement its strategic goals.
-During the financial year 2019, the value of investments made by the Group amounted to mEUR 9.1.
-However, the planned investment value was estimated at mEUR 10.1.
+In order to achieve its strategic goals, the company allocates a significant part of its funds to investments.
+During the financial year 2020, the value of investments made by the Rokiškio sūris Group amounted to EUR 5.35 million.